turkycat/birthday-attack/readme.md

 # birthday attack

-an exploratory script to build the UTXO set from RPC commands and attempt to collide by randomizing private keys
+an exploratory script to build the UTXO set from RPC commands (or dump file) and attempt to collide by randomizing private keys

-yes, I know it's basically impossible. should be fun, though
+it's basically impossible. should be fun, though

-## how to interpret this code

-this project was written with two, sometimes conflicting, ideas.
-First, learn the implementation details of Bitcoin while re-learning Python- the second: to create a functional program.
-The reason these sometimes conflict is because of scope creep- it wasn't necessary for me, for example, to write script-parsing functionality in an attempt to identify different script types automatically when this program chooses to retrieve the block/transaction data in json (`dict`) format.
-I could have simply read the `type` field under `pubkeyScript` from the beginning.
-I did this to prove that I could interpret these scripts and arrive at my own conclusion to the type.

 ## setup